 The following table lists a breakdown of the District's Operations and Maintenance Expenses for [the six months ended June 30, 2021 and 2020], along with the years ended December 31, 2020 and 2019.
 [The Operations and Maintenance Expenses for the six months ended June 30, 2021 and 2020 were derived from the unaudited condensed financial statements.]
-The Operations and Maintenance Expenses for the years ended December 31, 2020 and 2019 were derived from the audited financial statements contained in Appendix A of this Official Statement.
+The Operations and Maintenance Expenses for the years ended December 31, 2020 and 2019 were derived from the audited financial statements of the audited financial statements on the audited financial statements contained in Appendix A of this Official Statement.